learn-co-students/basic-nested-forms-v-000/README.md

 Then we update an artist's attributes with the ones we were given.
 We could choose to do something else, if we didn't want to allow bulk assigning of an artist's information through a song.

+Note that `accepts_nested_attributes_for` and setter methods (e.g., `artist_attributes=`) aren't necessarily mutually exclusive.
+It's important to evaluate the needs of your specific use case and to choose the approach that makes the most sense.
+Keep in mind, too, that setter methods are useful for more than just avoiding duplicates — that's just one domain where they come in handy.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/basic-nested-forms' title='Basic Nested Forms'>Basic Nested Forms</a> on Learn.co and start learning to code for free.</p>